marizethpb/8-Week-SQL-Challenge/Case Study 2: Pizza Runner/sql_scripts.md

 #### 2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?
-To answer this question, I first did inner join on runner_orders and customers_orders table and filtered only delivered order (not null or empty).
+To answer this question, I first did inner join on runner_orders and customers_orders table and filtered only delivered orders (not null or empty).
 I then get the            average minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order through average difference of pickup_time and order_time.
 I grouped the result per runner.

     SELECT runner_id,
            ROUND(AVG(EXTRACT(EPOCH